-- 1. Estimated total project cost: \$ 600,000 CDBG Funds requested: \$ 350,000 - 2.
-Funds from all other sources that will be available on or before October 1, 2025: \$250,000 (ARPA) - 3.
+1. Estimated total project cost: \$ 220,830 CDBG Funds requested: \$ 35,000 2.
+Funds from all other sources that will be available on or before October 1, 2025: \$ 220,830 3. .
 How will budget shortfalls be addressed?
-Fewer houses will be repaired

-4. Are any additional funds for this project being requested from the City of San Marcos?
-YesX No If "yes", please describe type and amount requested: Type of funds requested: Fu NDING HISTORY 1.
+If this \$35,000 is not allocated through CDBG, it will be paid by the City General Fund 4.
+Are any additional funds for this project being requested from the City of San Marcos?
+X YesNo.
+If "yes", please describe type and amount requested: \$80,830 or more has been requested through the annual budget process to make up the difference in CDBG-funded staff costs Type of funds requested: General Fund Fu NDING HISTORY 1.
 Has your organization received CDBG funding in the past 5 years?
 X_YesNo 2.
 If yes, how were the funds used?
 This project request is submitted by the division that administers all CDBG funding, which is used for public services, park improvements, public infrastructure, and housing repair.
 Staff in this division also implement several CDBG-funded in-house programs, including Home Repair and Rehabilitation and Housing Demolition.
-3. Is the project complete?Yes X No If no, explain status and expected completion date: All past funding has been spent or reallocated to current projects.
+3. Is the project complete?Yes X_No If no, explain status and expected completion date: All past funding has been spent or reallocated to current projects.
 The City receives CDBG funding annually and is in process of spending the current allocations.
 Projects have varying completion dates.
 The current CDBG Home Repair and Rehabilitation funding is expected to be spent by the end of September, 2025.